-Like we said, the Pacific Islands are well kitted out for honeymoon couples and as such, many resorts and hotels have a hefty single supplement in place for solo travellers.
+Like we said, the Pacific Islands are well kitted out for honeymoon couples and as such, many islands and hotels have a hefty single supplement in place for solo travellers.
 We get it, but it’s still kinda annoying.

 Unlike in Asia or Europe, there aren’t that many cheap and cheerful hostels in the Pacific Islands meaning even the solo traveller has to opt for a hotel, B&B or homestay.
 These are always beautiful and your hosts beyond generous; just double check the single supplement sitch before you book.

 The Pacific Islands are wondrous, enchanting places to explore but because many visitors seldom stray further than their island and so logistical information for the more intrepid traveller can be hard to come by.